kunjgit/GameZone/Games/Super_tetris/Readme.md

 - Falling tetrominoes of various shapes.
 - Scoring system that awards points for clearing lines.
 - Increasing difficulty as more lines are cleared.
-- Ability to pause and resume the game.

 ## How to Play